 Take Care of Your Needs

 The FEHB program open enrollment season gives you an opportunity to evaluate your needs, choosing the best healthcare and life insurance plans for you and your family.
 While it is not Open Season for Life Insurance, and you can apply for Group Term Life Insurance* coverage from WAEPA at any point in the year, Open Season is a perfect time to conduct an audit of all your insurance and benefit packages.
-Compare our rates with FEGLI’s today to see how WAEPA can offer you coverage up to 89% less than FEGLI, free resources tailored specifically to Civilian Feds, and unmatched Member Benefits, including our Premium Refund Program.
+Compare our rates with FEGLI’s today to see how WAEPA can offer competitive rates compared to FEGLI, free resources tailored specifically to Civilian Feds, and unmatched Member Benefits, including our Premium Refund Program.